uncms-dev/uncms/docs/README.md

 Some functionality might be catastrophically broken.
 At this time, it is recommended only for the brave.

-UnCMS is a collection of Django extensions that add content-management facilities to Django projects.
-It is not a CMS, but rather a toolkit that will help you build one, with an emphasis on speed, simplicity, and familiarity.
+UnCMS is a developer's CMS toolkit for Django emphasising simplicity, speed, and familiarity.

 ## Requirements